bronwencc/Module-3-Project/README.md

 #### Alternative hypothesis: Orders for products that are out of stock or have been discontinued have lower totals than those that are not out of stock and/or discontinued.

+I selected orders that had items that were out of stock or discontinued.
+These were two different variables and there was some overlap.

 The plot below shows most are around the same price, with the exceptions being around item prices 100 and 125 (all discontinued and/or out-of-stock items) and 150 to 260 (a scattering of in-stock items).

 ![Plot with transparent dots comparing In Stock to Out-of-Stock or Discontinued items by price (including any discounts) and quantity ordered](https://raw.githubusercontent.com/bronwencc/Module-3-Project/master/graphs/outofstock.png)